scikit-rt/scikit-rt/_sources/README.md.txt

 ## 1. Images

-The Image class can be used to read and write medical images from DICOM, nifti, or NumPy format.
+The Image class can be used to read and write images in DICOM, NIfTI, or NumPy format.
 These images can be plotted and compared.

 To load the Image class: